 3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 (a) Basis of consolidation

-The consolidated financial statements include the results or financial information of Group Ten Metals Inc. and its wholly-owned subsidiaries listed in the following table:
+The consolidated financial statements include the results or financial information of Stillwater Critical Minerals Corp. (formerly Group Ten Metals Inc.) and its wholly-owned subsidiaries listed in the following table: